minetest/dev.luanti.org/content/for-engine-devs/meetings.md

 **Organization Discussion**

 * Current roadmap evaluation and draft of the next one (Zughy)
-    * Still need focus on UI/UX improvements, entities were not touched at all, dehardcoding shouldn't be a point
+    * Still need focus on UI/UX improvements, entities were not touched at all, de-hardcoding shouldn't be a point

 2023-03-05
 ----------